BontaVlad/BontaVlad.github.io/resume.md

 ### Programming Languages
 ------------

-Python - used mainly in web development with Django as my main web framework and Cython for the extra performance JavaScript - just client-side, I like to use nicer languages on the server Nim - my go-to language for personal/fun projects.
+- **Python:** used mainly in web development with Django as my main web framework and Cython for the extra performance
+- **JavaScript:** just client-side, I like to use nicer languages on the server
+- **Nim:** my go-to language for personal/fun projects.
 Would love to use it professionally.

 <br/>